 A major element of the New Decade, New Approach agreement adopted by all five Executive parties and directly linked to DAERA was the pledge for the Executive to bring forward a Climate Change Act.

-In December 2020, then Agriculture Minister Edwin Poots MLA launched a consultation on a Climate Change Bill.
+In December 2020, Agriculture Minister Edwin Poots MLA launched a consultation on a Climate Change Bill.
 The move came after a motion in the Assembly in July, brought by McAleer, calling for the Minister to bring forward climate change legislation within three months, was passed.
-The then Minister had declared the timeframe as “impossible”.
+The Minister had declared the timeframe as “impossible”.
 McAleer’s motion, which was non-binding, had also called for “legally binding and ambitious sectoral emission-reduction targets”, and a “just transition to protect jobs”.

 In response to the Minister, Green Party leader Clare Bailey MLA introduced a Private Member’s Bill, co-sponsored by all parties except the DUP, declaring a climate emergency and proposing a series of targets to cut carbon emissions.

 Discussing the committee’s push for a Climate Change Act to be progressed, McAleer says: “It’s wrong that we are the only part of these two islands that hasn’t got a Climate Change Act and I think that sends out the wrong message to the rest of the world about our commitment to making these changes.”

 McAleer does not believe that a successful agriculture sector, a large part of Northern Ireland’s economy, and climate action are mutually exclusive.

 “I don’t think the farming community needs to see this as a negative.
 Yes, it will require some adjustment, but it is important that we do move towards it in a just manner.
 That means that targets are set but move in a way that supports the farming and agri-food industries and in a way that they can handle.”